ohofmann/bcbio_pub/README.md

 ## ToDo

-1. Go over blog posts (below) and identify relevant figures to include [DOING]
+1. Go over blog posts (below) and identify relevant figures to include [DONE]
+1. Pull architecture information out of <http://bcb.io/2014/03/06/improving-reproducibility-and-installation-of-genomic-analysis-pipelines-with-docker/> and <http://bcb.io/2013/05/22/scaling-variant-detection-pipelines-for-whole-genome-sequencing-analysis/>.
+[DOING]
 1. Organize all test data into a single spot (along with documentation, version information, etc.)
-2. Clarify differences between LCR (used in some of the blog posts) and GiaB callable regions filter
+1. Clarify differences between LCR (used in some of the blog posts) and GiaB callable regions filter
 1. Re-run benchmarks.
 This is basically unifying the various blog posts from Brad's site with the same bcbio version, input data and validation data as part of the paper.
 Make sure we agree on the default metrics to set as we make our way through the benchmarks -- e.g., to be able to show the impact of the LCR and high depth regions those filters need to be disabled by default (or we can show best practices throughout and show their impact by disabling them).
 1. Visualize differences sticking to concordant / missing / extra / shared|mixed variant description.
 Ideally provide IPython/RMarkdown scripts for the downstream comparison.
 I don't think we need timing information for the validation steps, just for the IT benchmark.
 Code to get started at <https://github.com/chapmanb/bcbb/tree/master/validation>.
-2. Move original text from blog posts to main document
+1. Move original text from blog posts to main document.
-2. Pull architecture information out of http://bcb.io/2014/03/06/improving-reproducibility-and-installation-of-genomic-analysis-pipelines-with-docker/ and http://bcb.io/2013/05/22/scaling-variant-detection-pipelines-for-whole-genome-sequencing-analysis/

 ## Benchmarks to Run